wenux0509/Finance-Tracker/README.md

 6. Under the page folder, most of the time, we only need to touch the HTML file and the type script file (Not the specs.ts, don't touch it), the one ts file shown in blue acts like Java script.
 It defines our page behavior
 7. For The SCSS file under the page folder, is basically css file for each page.

-The database name : expensedb
+*Rn only one table, because unsure what are the things to develop.
+We do this one by one* The database name: "expensedb"
-Table 1 name : users
+Table 1 name: "users"
-Table strucure SQL code:
+Table structure SQL code:

 CREATE TABLE `users` (
  `id` int(11) NOT NULL AUTO_INCREMENT,